makersacademy/CV/README.md

 ## Meads Chalcroft
 ##### GitHub version of CV: https://github.com/meads58/CV
 ##### LinkedIn: [Meads Chalcroft](https://uk.linkedin.com/in/meadschalcroft)
-A Junior Web Developer who was a software tester in a past life with extensive experience delivering software solutions and reporting to business stakeholders on progress.
-Now with a solid set of web development skills to build a range of web applications.
+A Junior Web Developer who was a software tester in a past life.
+Now pursuing a successful career as a software engineer.

 The perfect role would push for innovation, continuous learning and teamwork alongside smart, fun people that enjoy their job.
 All within a company that backs their employees to deliver outstanding solutions.